Change the data source for a workbook, data model, or element

 The document updates to use the new data source.
 Any elements without matching data sources display an error.

-- If your document contains custom SQL elements, the data source and connection for those elements is not swapped.
+- If your document contains custom SQL elements, the data source and connection for those elements is not changed.
 Instead, you must create a new SQL element and write equivalent SQL against the new data connection.

 Change the data source for an element

 You can also change the data source used for a specific element.
-For example, if you created a view in your Snowflake database and you want to update a Sigma table element to use the view instead of the base table from the Snowflake connection, you can swap the source.
+For example, if you created a view in your Snowflake database and you want to update a Sigma table element to use the view instead of the base table from the Snowflake connection, you can change the source.

 You cannot change the data source for an element that uses Custom SQL to directly query the connected data warehouse.
 If you change the source for a SQL element, the element no longer uses SQL.